zizekuros/TargetGroupToPrometheus/README.md

 - Go 1.20 or newer.
 - An AWS account and credentials with permissions to access Elastic Load Balancing (ELB) and EC2 services.

+## Releases

+The v0.1.0 release marks the first version of `TargetGroupToPrometheus`, introducing the core functionality to interact with AWS Elastic Load Balancers and generate Prometheus configuration files.
+This release also includes executable binaries for Windows, Linux, and macOS, making it easier for users to run the tool without needing a Go development environment.

+### Features:
+- Retrieve public IP addresses from AWS ELB target groups.
+- Generate YAML configuration files for Prometheus.
+- Executable binaries available for:
+  - Windows (AMD64)
+  - Linux (AMD64)
+  - macOS (AMD64)

+You can find the binaries attached to the [v0.1.0 release](https://github.com/zizekuros/TargetGroupToPrometheus/releases/tag/v0.1.0) on GitHub.

 ## Building the application

 1. Clone the repository